 Case Study – The Panama Papers

 On April 3, 2016 11.5 million documents were leaked online, orginating from former Panamanian law firm and professional services firm Mossack Fonseca.
-The papers contained personal financial information relating to high net wealth individuals and public officials throughout the world, information that many of those involved would preferred to have remained secret.
+The papers contained personal financial information relating to high net worth individuals and public officials worldwide, information that many of those involved would prefer to have remained secret.